Braves vs. Giants Player Props Betting Odds

 Flores Stats

-- Flores brings a two-game streak with at least one hit into this one.
-During his last five outings he is batting .176 with a double, a home run and two RBI.
+- Flores will look for his fourth straight game with a hit in this contest.
+In his last five games he is batting .250 with a double, a home run and two RBI.

 Flores Recent Games